-B+K Precision Corp. warrants to the original purchaser that its product and the component parts thereof, will be free from defects in workmanship and materials for a period of one year from the date of purchase.
+B&K Precision Corp. warrants to the original purchaser that its products and the component parts thereof, will be free from defects in workmanship and materials for a period of two years from date of purchase.

-B+K Precision Corp. will, without charge, repair or replace, at its' option, defective product or component parts.
+B&K Precision Corp. will, without charge, repair or replace, at its option, defective product or component parts.
 Returned product must be accompanied by proof of the purchase date in the form of a sales receipt.